nidbCN/i3wm-config/README.md

 # i3wm config

-This repositry contains my i3wm config files.
+This repositry contains my i3wm config files, but not only i3.

 ![overview](./overview.webp)

 > alert: Those config files were first wrote in 2021/1/10, there maybe some thing wrong.

 Where is Chinese version?
-I haven't install my Chinese input method, so there is no README_zh-cn.md.
+I haven't install my Chinese input method, so there is no such file like `README_zh-cn.md`.
 But you can alwayse start a issue in Chinese and I may replay you in English.

 ## Features

+### Configs

+* i3wm, i3status, i3lock-color
+* picom

 * Icons on status bar

 ## Prerequirement

+### Fonts

-To show icons on i3status bar, you need install a nerd-font, the default font in my config is `Glow Sans SC` for Chinese.
+The default font in my config is `Glow Sans SC` for Chinese.

+To show icons on i3status bar, you need install a nerd-font.

 And one of them for English: